It can be defined as the insufficient adjustment of the eyes to bright or glaring light.

-There are several short wave and long wave rays that travel through sunlight and can be corrosive to your vision.
-Ultraviolet rays and UVB rays can induce radiation that leads to cataract and macular degeneration.
+Several short waves and longwave rays travel through sunlight and can be corrosive to your vision.
+Ultraviolet and UVB rays can induce radiation that leads to cataracts and macular degeneration.

 The best way to protect your eyes from any damage from these rays is to wear sunglasses every time you go for a walk in the sun.

-At various times, drying of the eyes can put a certain amount of stress on the retina and can lead to hemeralopia.
+At various times, drying the eyes can put a certain amount of stress on the retina and lead to hemeralopia.

-Using electronic devices for a long and constant period of time can cause dry eyes.
-This means that the wet layer of mucus on top of your iris has dried, making your eyes feel itchy and irritated.
+Using electronic devices for a long and constant period can cause dry eyes.
+The wet layer of mucus on top of your iris has dried, making your eyes feel itchy and irritated.

 Eye drops to keep them moist and protected are recommended to protect them from damage and prevent hemeralopia.

 Quitting Smoking to Prevent Hemeralopia